Cxemcast 037 – Kiddmisha

 17. Traumprinz – Big Baby Jesus

-For what reason are you doing music?
+For what reason are you making music?

-I realized that music takes up most of my life and inspires me long time ago.
+I realized that music takes up most of my life and inspires me a long time ago.
 I'm definitely not going to stop.

 Tell us about your releases.